Flo0807/hsfl-master-ai-cloud-engineering/k8s/README.md

 ## Deploy on other Kubernetes Cluster

-Make sure you have a working Kubernetes cluster with an ingress controller running.
+> Note: Make sure you have a working Kubernetes cluster with an ingress controller running.
 See https://spacelift.io/blog/kubernetes-ingress on how to set up an ingress controller.
 In addition, make sure all secrets are created.

+> Note: Make sure you have read the [metrics-server](#metrics-server) section before continuing.

 Deploy the application: